jlisena/image-compression-tool/README.md

 ## Usage

 1. Upload one or more images using the dropzone
-2. Use the quality slider to adjust compression level (50-90)
+2. Use advanced settings if needed
 3. Preview compressed images in the grid
 4. Download individual images or batch download as ZIP